How to Tell If Your Water Broke During Pregnancy

 6. Premature Rupture of Membranes.
 StatPearls [Internet].
 Updated 2023.

-8. Fast Facts: Group B Strep (GBS).
+9. Preventing Group B Strep Disease in Newborns.
 Centers for Disease Control and Prevention.
-Reviewed 2022.
+2024.

 Related Articles